SfC Home > Physical Science > Physics >

 - What is the equation for the time to reach a given velocity?

-- What is the equation for the time to reach a given distance?
+- What is the equation for the time to reach a given displacement?

 - What are some examples of these equations?

-The equation for the time it takes a falling object to reach a given velocity is:
+The general gravity equation for elapsed time with respect to velocity is:

 t = v/g